-For the last 15 years, we have engaged hundreds of clients—and taught thousands of others through seminars and conference presentations—in the process of developing Marketing Action Plans (MAPs).
+Over the last 15 years, we have engaged hundreds of clients—and taught thousands of others through seminars and conference presentations—the process of developing Marketing Action Plans (MAPs).
 They are exactly what they say they are—a “road map” that will lead your organization to success.
 However, to determine if you are succeeding in your efforts, you have to define what “success” is for your organization.

 Believe it or not, there is a formula for building what we call “The Success Statement.”
 This process involves defining:

 - What we will achieve—this needs to be a quantifiable metric (think overall % desired occupancy).

 - When we will achieve it—this is generally 2 to as many as 5 years out.

 - Where we are today—this also needs to be a quantifiable metric that corresponds to your desired achievement (in this example, think current occupancy).

 - What we will do to achieve it—consider your deliverables and programs of work.